LuisGuillen03/NLP_MCD/README.md

 ## Key results

 On this reduced and balanced dataset, the linear classifiers outperform the deep networks.
-In particular, **logistic regression** and the **linear SVM** achieve about 95 % accuracy and F1≈0.954【899904514028581†L270-L284】.
+In particular, **logistic regression** and the **linear SVM** achieve about 95 % accuracy and F1≈0.954.
 The **random forest** trails slightly with 93 % accuracy.
-Both **LSTM** variants (with or without GloVe) converge to predicting every message as spam, achieving 100 % recall but low precision and accuracy of ≈0.50【899904514028581†L270-L284】.
+Both **LSTM** variants (with or without GloVe) converge to predicting every message as spam, achieving 100 % recall but low precision and accuracy of ≈0.50.
 The **CNN** offers a trade‑off: 84.9 % accuracy and high recall (98 %), but precision of only 77 %.
-The **compact Transformer** obtains 63 % accuracy with perfect recall but many false positives【899904514028581†L270-L284】.
+The **compact Transformer** obtains 63 % accuracy with perfect recall but many false positives.

-These findings align with recent literature: when large corpora and pre‑trained models are available, transformer and hybrid approaches can exceed 97–99 % accuracy【899904514028581†L321-L325】.
-However, under data and computational constraints, linear methods with TF–IDF remain a robust and efficient choice【899904514028581†L332-L349】.
+These findings align with recent literature: when large corpora and pre‑trained models are available, transformer and hybrid approaches can exceed 97–99 % accuracy.
+However, under data and computational constraints, linear methods with TF–IDF remain a robust and efficient choice.

 ## Additional resources